© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Crugiau Merched Cairns is a scheduled monument protected by Cadw under reference CM302.
 View the official record →

-Crugiau Merched Cairns is a round cairn of Neolithic or Bronze Age date located in Carmarthenshire, Wales.
+Crugiau Merched Cairns is a prehistoric round cairn located in Carmarthenshire, Wales, dating to the Neolithic or Bronze Age period.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM302.

 Crugiau Merched Cairns dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Crugiau Merched Cairns is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM302.